abrilrisso/Multilayer-Perceptron-Weather/README.md

 ## Conclusion

 The project demonstrated that a **Multilayer Perceptron** can outperform logistic regression for rain prediction.
-The final model showed an improvement in generalization and perf
+The final model showed an improvement in generalization and performance, making it suitable for real-world weather forecasting applications.